-Teachers providing gifted services must be certified in the subject and content area of the course(s) they are teaching and hold the Florida Department of Education Gifted Endorsement.
+Teachers providing gifted services must be certified in the subject and content area of the course(s) they are teaching, hold the Florida Department of Education Gifted Endorsement or be approved through the Gifted In-Field Rubric by the Talent Acquisition Department.
 The Florida Department of Education Gifted Endorsement requires completion of five state-approved courses related to the education of gifted students.
-Teachers who do not have the endorsement, but are providing services to gifted students, must be placed on an out-of-field waiver.
+Teachers who do not have the endorsement or have not been approved through the in-field rubric, but are providing services to gifted students, must be placed on an approved out-of-field waiver.
 In addition, teachers must also be certified in the subject and content area of the course(s) they teach.
-Teachers must then complete at least two courses per year until the requirements for endorsement are complete.
+If teachers are on an approved out-of-field waiver they must complete at least two courses per year until the requirements for endorsement are complete or satisfy the requirements on the in-field rubric in one school year.
 Teachers who are on an out-of-field waiver and the schools employing them, must comply with all state requirements pertaining to out-of-field teachers.

-Each year the Division of Talent Development will offer the necessary courses required to earn the Florida Department of Education gifted endorsement.
-Teachers have the option of taking the courses online through the Division of Talent Development, or at other sites (such as universities) authorized by the Florida Department of Education to provide the courses.
-Courses taken online through the Division of Talent Development earn inservice points along with endorsement, while courses taken through colleges and universities earn graduate or undergraduate college credit along with endorsement.
+Each year the Professional Development Standards and Support Department will offer the necessary courses required to earn the Florida Department of Education gifted endorsement or meet the requirements of the in-field rubric.
+Teachers have the option of taking the courses online through Broward Virtual University (BVU), or at other sites (such as universities) authorized by the Florida Department of Education to provide the courses.
+Courses taken online through BVU earn inservice points along with the endorsement, while courses taken through colleges and universities earn graduate or undergraduate college credit along with the endorsement.
 Some universities may include endorsement courses in a master's degree program.
-Teachers can register for online courses offered through Broward Virtual University by logging on to My Learning Plan and clicking on BVU Activities.
+Teachers can register for online courses offered through Broward Virtual University by logging on to the Professional Development Management System and clicking on BVU Activities.